mrajo/metalsmith-regex-replace/README.md

 }
 ```

-You can pass either an object directly, a path to a YAML file, or a function that returns an object.
+You can pass either an object directly, a path to a JSON or YAML file, or a function that returns an object.

 ### Passing an object